 My Counseling Philosophy

+Counseling works if we work on it together.
 In my 15+ years of experience, I have found that most difficulty stems from a distorted narrative (story) about ourselves and how or where we fit in.
 Often the faulty narrative begins in childhood, yet adult experiences can have a profound impact on our story as well.
-A faulty story about ourselves and our worth can lead to a multitude of problems including depression, anxiety, relationship issues, eating disorders, addiction, underachievement, loneliness, parenting difficulty, work conflict and anger.
-Every one of us has a unique narrative and its outcome.
-I help individuals, couples and families rewrite their self-stories to achieve healthier functioning, boundaries and behavior.
+A negative story about ourselves and our worth can lead to a variety of problems including depression, anxiety, relationship issues, eating disorders, addiction, underachievement, low self-esteem, loneliness, parenting difficulty, work conflict and anger.
+We each have our own unique narrative and its outcome.
+I help individuals, couples and families rewrite the story about the self (narrative) to achieve happiness, health, better boundaries and helpful behavior.
+A positive story leads to positive outcomes.

-I use numerous approaches and interventions, including Cognitive-Behavioral Therapy, EMDR (Eye Movement Desensitization and Reprocessing) Therapy, communication skills training and relational trauma work.
+I use numerous approaches and interventions, including Cognitive-Behavioral Therapy, EMDR (Eye Movement Desensitization and Reprocessing) Therapy, communication skills training, boundary work and relational trauma work.
 I use well-researched methods and tailor them to client needs and preferences.
 With all methods, they must begin with a professional and authentic relationship.
-Thus, I seek to establish a safe and honest environment for change to take place.
+Thus, I seek to establish a warm, safe, and honest environment for change to take place.
+I believe the safest space is one of professionalism and down-to-earth authenticity.
+I look forward to helping you rewrite your story!

 My Professional Experience